 This initiative focuses on implementing aquatic habitat restoration and river-access improvement projects.
-To date, 30 aquatic habitat projects have been completed and water flow has been restored to more than 100 miles of side channels.
+To date, 30 aquatic habitat projects have been completed and water flow has been restored to than 115 miles of secondary channels.

 Lower Mississippi River Batture Reforestation Project

 Monetary incentives are offered to landowners in the Lower Mississippi River floodplain in order to reforest cleared land.
 These funds are available through the Wetland Reserve Enhancement Partnership (WREP).
 The project began in 2012.
-Conservation easements on approximately 27,000 acres have been secured to date or are pending closure.
+Conservation easements on more than 32,000 acres have been secured to date or are pending closure.